Good practice in research

 Together, these guidance documents set out the GMC’s advice to doctors involved in research.
 You must use your judgement in applying the principles in the guidance to the types of research you undertake, and to the situations you face in practice as a doctor, whether or not you hold a licence to practise.
-Serious or persistent failure to follow the guidance will put your registration at risk.
+You must be prepared to explain and justify your decisions and actions.
+Only serious or persistent failure to follow our guidance that poses a risk to patient safety or public trust in doctors will put your registration at risk.

 Scope of the guidance

 Research in this guidance refers to an attempt to derive generalisable new knowledge.
 Research aims to find out what is best practice by addressing clearly defined questions with systematic and rigorous methods.
 It includes studies that aim to generate hypotheses as well as those that aim to test them.

 This guidance covers research with people, as well as research involving human tissue and records-based research that does not involve people directly.

 It also applies to clinical trials, which cover a broad range of different types of research involving people.4 For example, they can test medicines or vaccines, treatments, surgical procedures, devices, or health prevention or care.
 A clinical trial of investigational medicinal products is a particular type of trial that is governed by legislation.
 The key elements of the law for conducting a clinical trial of investigational medicinal products in the UK are set out in annex B.